pimusicbox/pimusicbox/Create Pi MusicBox.rst

 	passwd musicbox

-Add the user to the group audio
+Add the user to the group audio:

 	usermod -a -G audio musicbox